 The devices shown in the following image do not feature the possibility to connect the earth potential and the negative pole of the power supply separated from each other.
-This results in a ground loop.
+How ground loops are created.

 A ground loop is a ground connection of an electric wiring assembly that is closed as a loop.
 Due to impedance (resistance R > 0) of the loop, low-frequency interference currents can lead to an unwanted voltage drop in the signal path.